Kickstart your investment

 The following persons are considered legal heirs and can claim a legal heir certificate under Indian Law:

 Legal Heir certificate can be obtained by approaching the area/taluk Thasildhar, or from the corporation/municipality office of the respective area, and from the district civil court.
 This certificate names all legal heirs’ of the deceased person and is issued only after a proper enquiry.
-Listed below are the steps involved in the process of obtaining a legal heir certificate:
+The process of obtaining a legal heir certificate are stated below:

 The process of obtaining a legal heir certificate generally takes 30 days.
 If there is an unnecessary delay in receiving this certificate or the concerned authorities fail to respond, you should then approach the Revenue Division Officer(RDO)/sub-collector.